YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * By default, INTEG reports a maximum of 10 key size errors (-MAXKEYSIZE=10).

-* -NOMAXKEYSIZE removes limits on key size reporting so that INTEG reports all key size too large errors.
+* -NOMAXKEYSIZE removes limits on key size reporting so that INTEG reports all "key size too large" errors.

 * -NOMAXKEYSIZE does not accept assignment of an argument.

-* "Key size too large" errors normally occur only if a DSE CHANGE -FILEHEADER -KEY_MAX_SIZE command reduces the maximum key size.
+* "Key size too large" errors normally only occur if a DSE CHANGE -FILEHEADER -KEY_MAX_SIZE command reduces the maximum key size.

 **-ONLINE**